DS202-at-ISU/lab-2-lab_2_team_8/README.md

 ## Step 2.

+As a team, we found the following.
 The main variable for this report is `Sale Price`, we will be focusing on exploring relations between it and other variables in the dataset.

 ## Step 3

+As a team, we found the following.
 Range of Sales Price:

 ``` r
 min(ames$`Sale Price`)